WLAN-Pi/wlanpi-profiler/README.md

 # usage

-Note that elevated permissions are required to prep the interface in monitor mode and for scapy to open a raw native socket for frame injection.
-You must run profiler with `sudo`.
-Launching profiler2 from the WLAN Pi FPMS handles this for you.
+Elevated permissions are required to prep the interface in monitor mode and for scapy to open a raw native socket for frame injection.
+You must run profiler with elevated permissions e.g. `sudo profiler`.
+Launching profiler from the WLAN Pi FPMS will handle this for you.

 ```
 usage: profiler [-h] [-i INTERFACE] [--noprep] [-c CHANNEL]
                 [-s SSID | --hostname_ssid | --noAP] [--11r | --no11r]
                 [--11ax | --no11ax] [--pcap <FILE>] [--config <FILE>]
-                [--files_path <PATH>] [--clean] [--yes] [--oui_update]
+                [--files_path <PATH>] [--oui_update]
                 [--logging [{debug,warning}]] [--version]

 a Wi-Fi client analyzer for identifying supported 802.11 capabilities

 optional arguments:
   -h, --help            show this help message and exit
   -i INTERFACE          set network interface for profiler (default: None)
   --noprep              disable interface preperation (default: False)
   -c CHANNEL            802.11 channel to broadcast on
   -s SSID               set profiler SSID